cesaredef/cecast/README.md

       ```
       - *Columns 1-3*: Chromosome, start, and end coordinates.
       - *Columns 4-5*: Ancestral and derived alleles.
       - *Column 6*: Specifies the ancestry type and lineage.
-For example, *CBGO_avcdmy* means that Chimpanzee, Bonobo, Gorilla and Orangutan have the same ancestral allele, and that Altai, Vindija, Chagyrskaya, Denisova, Mbuti and Yoruba the derived allele. *BGO_acy* means that Bonobo, Gorilla and Orangutan have the same ancestral allele and Altai, Chagyrskaya, and Yoruba the eerived allele.
+For example, *CBGO_avcdmy* means that Chimpanzee, Bonobo, Gorilla and Orangutan have the same ancestral allele, and that Altai, Vindija, Chagyrskaya, Denisova, Mbuti and Yoruba are all derived. *BGO_acy* means that Bonobo, Gorilla and Orangutan have the same ancestral allele and Altai, Chagyrskaya, and Yoruba the derived allele.
       - *Remaining columns*: Represent alleles from 10 modern humans.
-   This structured format is essential for processing data and generating input files effectively.

 ## Installation